TahmidU/TahmidU/README.md

 - 📧 Ways to contact me ...

 I can be contacted via email: tahmid.uddin.dev@gmail.com.
-For recruiters, it is appreciated if you email me before a call so that I do not miss your it.
+For recruiters, it is appreciated if you email me before a call so that I do not miss it.

 ##